tosin2013/responsible-ai-ml-pipeline/docs/ai360/detect_and_mitigate_bias.md

 ---
 layout: default
-title:  "Quick Introduction to Using the "Detect and Mitigate Bias" Jupyter Notebook"
+title:  "Quick Introduction to Using the 'Detect and Mitigate Bias' Jupyter Notebook"
 parent: AI Fairness 360
 nav_order: 4
 ---